Part One – Discoveries:

 - Fossil fuels are irreversibly altering the thin layer of gas encompassing the earth.
 These added gases are causing climate change and several malfunctions.

 - The endogenous formation of organic molecules capable of endangering all human life as a virus may be a natural occurrence.
-The failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.
+However, the failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.

 - Establish goals that address the problem(s) as defined.